Jump to:

 Round-up

-Filling the gaps helps keep your cabin looking great, sturdy, and energy-efficient.
-Just understand what’s causing them, use the right filler, and make it part of your regular log cabin maintenance.
+Knowing how to fill gaps in a log cabin ensures it stays structurally sound and well-insulated.
+Understand what’s causing them, use the right filler, and make it part of your regular maintenance.
+Don’t let the little cracks turn into big problems!

 Up next on your reading list: How to Treat a Log Cabin Exterior